Virginia Felony Assault and Battery Laws

 - performing an overt act intended to place the victim in fear of bodily harm and actually placing the victim in reasonable fear of harm.

-Examples of assault include running toward the victim while yelling that the victim was going to get killed, and approaching the victim while motioning with something that looked like a knife and that the victim reasonably believed was a knife.
+Examples of assault include running toward the victim while yelling that the victim is going to get killed, and approaching the victim while motioning with something that looks like a knife and that the victim reasonably believes is a knife.

 Assaults Against Protected Employees

-Assaults and assaults and batteries against certain employees may be felonies or misdemeanors if the defendant knows or has reason to know that victim is a protected employee.
+Assaults and assaults and batteries against certain employees may be felonies or misdemeanors when the defendant knows or has reason to know that victim is a protected employee.
 Protected employees include: